ckeditor/ckeditor4/tests/plugins/uploadfile/manual/uploadfilenotificationoff.md

 **Expected** File should be placed in the editable as a link.

-**Unexpected** Notification with "File of type .XXX is not supported." message is displayed.
+**Unexpected** Notification with "File in the format [file format] is not supported." message is displayed.

-2. Repeat step `1` for the paste method.

-3. Repeat the above steps for the inline editor.